fabiconcept/linktree/README.md

 ## Features

 - User authentication: Implement a secure login and sign-up system for users.
-- User admin dashboard: Develop a user-friendly interface where users can manage their links and customize their profile.
+- User admin dashboard: Develop a user-friendly interface where users can manage their links and customize their profiles.
 - User links page: Create a page where users can add, edit, and organize their links with custom names and descriptions.

 ## Technologies Used